apache/dolphinscheduler-website/docs/en-us/development/document.md

 ## Contribute documentation.

 Good documentation is critical for any type of software.
-Any contribution that can improve the Dolphin Scheduler documentation is welcome.
+Any contribution that can improve the DolphinScheduler documentation is welcome.

 ###  Get the document project.

-Documentation for the Dolphin Scheduler project is maintained in a separate [git repository](https://github.com/apache/incubator-dolphinscheduler-website).
+Documentation for the DolphinScheduler project is maintained in a separate [git repository](https://github.com/apache/incubator-dolphinscheduler-website).

 First you need to fork the document project into your own github repository, and then clone the document to your local computer.